costaluu/flag/readme.md

 2. Initialize Workspace: Run flag init to create a new workspace in your Git repository.
 3. Define Feature Blocks: Use the @feature and @default block structure in your files.
 4. Manage Delimiters: Set up delimiters using flag delimeters set.
-5. Handle Files Without Comments: Use commits-based tracking with flag commits base and flag sync.
+5. Handle Files Without Comments: Use versions-based tracking with flag versions base and flag sync.